 Asian Studies, BA

-Alex decided to double-major in Economics and Asian Studies.
+Alex declared a double-major in Economics and Asian Studies.
 She wanted both the quantitative social science experience and a focused humanities education.

-Alex's favorite courses, Chinese Film and Chinese Pop Culture, were taught by Professor Benny Shaffer.
-She enjoyed being able to connect pop culture to historical and social happenings.
+She took the course Chinese Film and Chinese Pop Culture.
+Alex enjoyed being able to connect pop culture to historical and social happenings.

-For her co-op, Alex served as the iCater Admin Assistant for the Pine Street Inn, a leading provider of homelessness services.
+Alex went on co-op as the iCater Admin Assistant for the Pine Street Inn, a leading provider of homelessness services.
 Her role included social media, event planning, course instruction, and more.

 “As an Asian Studies major, I found I could learn about history, culture, and literature—and connect that to changing economic, cultural, or gender expectations.
 The essence of the major is being able to combine all of that to gain an in-depth lens of what you’re studying.”